TRINITY COUNTY LOCAL PROGRAMS

 Interested to learn more?
 Attend one of our burns and learn through participating.
 We believe “fire is for everyone”, and that you can serve a role in bringing good fire back to the landscape, regardless of ability or experience.

 Do you want to manage your land with fire?
 Email Ellen and Qwalen at fireoperations@thewatershedcenter.com to learn more.
-There are also opportunities with our Forestry and Fuels Program (see the Forestry/Fuels Program content above) on initial fuels reduction if your land needs extra help before implementing a prescribed fire.
+There are also opportunities with our Forestry and Fuels Program (see the Forestry/Fuels Program content above) on initial fuels reduction if your land needs extra help before implementing a beneficial burn.

-Learn more about our Statewide Prescribed Fire work, and check out our 2023 Fire Program Accomplishments.
+Learn more about our Statewide Beneficial Fire work and check out our 2023 Fire Program Accomplishments.

 Five fishery monitors snorkeling in a river during a survey.